-The rights and obligations of the parties under the agreement with:

-- SSTVC will be in effect as long as SSTVC continues to beneficially own all of the 1,666,170 shares of Class A common stock issued to SSTVC; and - Xinxin (Hongkong) Capital Co., Limited and its affiliates continue to hold at least 625,000 shares of Class A common stock issued to Xinxin (Hongkong) Capital Co., Limited in the concurrent private placement.
+The rights and obligations of the parties under the voting agreement with SSTVC will be in effect as long as SSTVC continues to beneficially own all of the 1,666,170 shares of Class A common stock issued to SSTVC.
+The rights and obligations of the parties under the nomination and voting agreement with Xinxin (Hongkong) Capital Co., Limited will be in effect as long as Xinxin (Hongkong) Capital Co., Limited and its affiliates continue to hold at least 625,000 shares of Class A common stock issued to Xinxin (Hongkong) Capital Co., Limited in the concurrent private placement.

-SSTVC designated Yinan Xiang, who has been appointed as a member of our board of directors effective upon the earlier of the completion of this offering and November 15, 2017.
-We expect Xinxin (Hongkong) Capital Co., Limited to designate an individual for nomination to our board shortly after the consummation of this offering and the concurrent private placement.
+SSTVC designated Yinan Xiang, who has been appointed as a member of our board of directors effective upon the completion of this offering.
+We expect Xinxin (Hongkong) Capital Co., Limited to designate an individual for nomination to our board shortly after the consummation of the concurrent private placement.